-DC Schools Generate A Lot of Food Waste: Based on school waste audits conducted by DGS, an average of 55 percent of the waste generated in DCPS cafeterias and kitchens is edible food waste.
-About 20-30 percent of the cafeteria waste is whole uneaten and unopened items.
+Schools Generate A Lot of Food Waste: Nationally, approximately 12 percent of calories from food on a K-12 student's plate is wasted.2 Based on school waste audits conducted by DGS, more than half of the waste generated in cafeterias and kitchens is organic waste.
+About 20-30 percent of the cafeteria waste is whole uneaten and unopened items.3

-Food Waste is a Big Problem: Food waste is not only a recent hot topic issue, it is also a serious problem with wide-ranging environmental, social and economic consequences.
-Food waste in the United States is estimated at roughly 30 to 40 percent of the food supply.
-The value of that wasted food is approximately \$161 billion a year.
-In September 2015, the USDA & EPA set a first-ever national food waste reduction goal calling for a 50 percent reduction in food waste by 2030.
+Food Waste is a Serious Problem: Food waste is a serious problem with wide-ranging environmental, social and economic consequences.
+Food waste in the United States is estimated at roughly 30 to 40 percent of the food supply.4 The value of that wasted food is approximately \$161 billion a year.5 In 2015, the USDA & EPA set a first-ever national food waste reduction goal calling for a 50 percent reduction in food waste by 2030.6